 Clearly Address the Transition in Your Cover Letter

 Don’t try to cover up the fact that you’re out of state – the sneakiness will likely deter them once this information becomes known during the interview process.
-Instead, speak directly to it in the cover letter, providing a definitive timeline around you availability to alleviate any uncertainties.
+Instead, speak directly to it in the cover letter, providing a definitive timeline around your availability to alleviate any uncertainties.
 Let them know that you are “currently in the process of relocating to Chicago”, along with your availability to both interview and start.
-General rule of thumb – they generally want to see an available start date of within 3-4 weeks, unless it’s an executive level position, or you’re outside of the country.
+A general rule of thumb – they want to see an available start date of within 3-4 weeks unless it’s an executive-level position, or you’re outside of the country.